iranges package

 intersect(other)[source]

-Find intersecting intervals with other.
+Find intersecting ranges with other.

 Parameters: